-Do know that the IRS does make a few exceptions to this rule on exclusive use.
-For example, you could still qualify as long as you've got the proper licensure and use shared spaces in the house to take care of children, the elderly or people with disabilities.
-Further, you could still qualify if your home office space is used for storing your inventory regularly and there's no offsite location where you also have inventory.
+The IRS does make a few exceptions to this rule on exclusive use, however.
+You could still qualify as long as you've got the proper licensure and use shared spaces in the house to take care of children, the elderly or people with disabilities.
+You could also qualify if your home office space is used for storing your inventory regularly and there's no offsite location where you also have inventory.

-Along with meeting this requirement, you need to use that home office space on a regular basis (occasional or incidental work sessions don't count).
-This could mean you work full-time from the space, use it for meeting your clients regularly or otherwise use the area as your primary business space.
+Along with meeting this requirement, you must use your home office space on a regular basis.
+Occasional or incidental work sessions don't count.
+This could mean that you work full-time from the space, use it for meeting your clients regularly or otherwise use the area as your primary business space.
 It could also mean that your home office is where you handle managerial and administrative tasks, even if you conduct your work off the property, as long as you also don't rent separate office space elsewhere.

 Self-Employed Vs. Employee Eligibility

-Along with meeting the exclusive use criteria for your home office, you need to consider your employment status to determine whether you're allowed to take a home office deduction at all.
-Specifically, you need to identify whether you work as an employee for a company or whether you're self-employed in your line of work.
-To meet the IRS criteria in 2020, you need to be self-employed.
-You won't get a deduction as an employee, even if your employer doesn't decide to reimburse any costs associated with working from home.
+Along with meeting the exclusive use criteria for your home office, you have to consider your employment status to determine whether you're allowed to take a home office deduction at all.
+You must identify whether you work as an employee for a company or whether you're self-employed in your line of work.
+You must be self-employed to meet the IRS criteria in 2021.
+You won't get a deduction as an employee, even if your employer doesn't reimburse any costs associated with working from home.

 Prior to the Tax Cuts and Jobs Act, which will last through 2025, regular employees used to be able to deduct certain unreimbursed work-related costs as long as they added up to at least 2 percent of their adjusted gross income.
 This would have included things like office supplies, books and equipment that your employer deemed necessary.
-Now, you need to speak with your employer about getting some reimbursement since you can't claim these items on your taxes anymore.
+Now you'll have to speak with your employer about getting some reimbursement because you can't claim these items on your taxes anymore.

-If you're self-employed, you can have full access to the home office deduction as long as your work area meets the criteria the IRS has set forth for a home office.
-You also need to prove that your home office expenses are reasonable for your line of work.
-For example, deducting standard costs like electricity and home insurance is reasonable for various self-employed roles like real estate agents, insurance salespeople and writers.
+You have full access to the home office deduction if you're self-employed as long as your work area meets the criteria the IRS has set forth for a home office.
+You must also be able to prove that your home office expenses are reasonable for your line of work.
+Deducting standard costs like electricity and home insurance is reasonable for various self-employed roles like real estate agents, insurance salespeople and writers.